AtomDB/pyatomdb/pyatomdb/README.txt

 0.12.0
 October 1st 2024
 Updated to allow access to AtomDB v3.1.0 files.
 These differ due to variable length continuum arrays, and required a re-write to the spectrum module and apec modules for reading/writing the files.

+1.0.0
+January 3rd 2025
+Updated to allow access to all AtomDB v3.1.0 files (couldn't do equilibrium previously).
+This version was used to compile AtomDB v3.1.0.